Television and Audio Journalism Award FAQ

 How many entries may an individual submit?

-For the Television and Audio Journalism Awards, we will accept no more than three (3) entries per entrant.
-An entrant may be listed on additional applications as a co-author or co-contributor.
+For the Television and Audio Journalism Awards, an individual will be accepted as the leading author on no more than three (3) applications.
+Individuals may be listed on additional applications as a co-author or co-contributor.

 What happens after an entry is submitted?